- The best pets for seniors are ones that are fun, yet low-maintenance.

 Although dogs, cats, and birds are common pets (and rightfully so, since they make great companions for people of all ages), there are many other animal species that enjoy relationships with humans as well.
 Exotic animals can make the best pets for seniors who want something new.
 Below are a few other animal species that can make suitable pets for older adults if you are allergic or cannot maintain the breeds listed above.

 Lifespan: 8 – 12 years

 Rabbits are active animals.
 However, they are indoor pets and enjoy spending their time inside the house.
 If you do not have a backyard or the ability to go for walks or runs outdoors, rabbits can give you an active lifestyle without the need to go outside.
 They are also adorable and affectionate animals that love human companions.

 Hedgehogs are cute, entertaining, and very low-maintenance animals to take care of.
 If you want to take care of an animal without tremendous amounts of responsibility, getting a hedgehog would be a reasonable option.
 They do not require toys, cages, litter boxes, long walks, or copious amounts of exercise as many other animals do.
 Hedgehogs are ideal pets for those who do not have a lot of mobility, live in a small area, or have a restricted budget.

 Lifespan: Varies by Breed

+Fish can be one of the best pets for seniors because they’re so easy to take care of.
 Fish are low-maintenance breeds but they require aquariums suitable for the size of the fish and most likely a few colorful reefs or accessories to keep them entertained within their aquarium.
 Although you cannot play with them regularly, they offer a sense of responsibility for older adults that need to feed and nurture them.